kvthweatt/auto-secure-server/README.md

 ## 🤔 What is this?

 A complete, security-hardened Docker container that gives you **enterprise security** for free.
+Note this is still in progress, there is still work being done.

 An `autoconfig.sh` is located in /usr/local/bin for your convenience.